flexchecks/vfRemoting/README.md

 **function:** One or more additional function objects, separated by commas.

 One or more functions that will be called during the callback of the remote action if it is a failure.
 Failure is defined as not a success, or specifically, a falsy event.status or a falsey response.isSuccess.
-Functions are called with three parameters.
-Response, Event, RemoteAction.
+Functions are called with four parameters.
+Response, Event, Error, RemoteAction.

 ### onComplete(function, [,function])
 **function:** A function object